electrovir/ws2812draw/README.md

 I found that my 32x8 LED matrix can be fully driven at _very high brightness_ by the Raspberry Pi's 5v power pin: No external power supply is needed for the LEDs.

+# Quick test

+1. Clone this repo
+2. CD to it
+3. run `npm install`
+4. run `npm run example`

 # Sudo

 Root access is required to access the Raspberry Pi's lower levels and draw to the matrix.